srngpnd/UserManagement/Readme.md

 - The Authorization Header is Base64 encrypted of [Email:Password] of the User
 - Audits have been created
 - Only few validations are added (None to the request object)
-- Get and Delete are based on User Permission.
-Any user can Post or Patch.
+- Get,Delete,Post are based on User Permission.
+Any user can Patch or List.
 - Sample Requests

 -------- List Users -----------